 What can you do in Singapore in 3 days?

 If you only have 3 days in Singapore, consider including some of the following in your itinerary: Buddha Tooth Temple in Chinatown, Old Hill Street Police Station, Little India Arcade, Tan Teng Niah's House in Little India, Sri Veeramakaliamman Temple, Gardens by the Bay, Marina Bay Sands Observation Deck, Merlion Park.

 More Blog posts from this trip

-Here are some of the blog posts from other countries we visited on this trip:
+If you enjoyed this Singapore itinerary for 4 days, here are some of the blog posts from other countries we visited on this trip you might also like: